 - Fetch metadata for your iTunes movies automatically.

-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, VR converter and screen recorder
+- Versatile toolbox combines fixing video metadata, GIF maker, VR converter and screen recorder

 - Supported OS: Windows 10/8/7/XP/Vista, Mac OS 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11 (El Capitan), 10.10, 10.9, 10.8, 10.7, 10.6

-Step 2 Now, click the icon beside Convert all files to: to expand the output format list, then select any one of the Chromecast supported video formats like MP4.
+Step 2 Now, click the Setting icon to expand the output format list, then select any one of the Chromecast supported video formats like MP4.
 Note that you can also choose video resolution for the output MP4 video.
 See the screenshot below.

-So, we saw how we can convert FLV into Chromecast supported file formats, which will allow us to stream the converted FLV to Google Chromecast.
-There are also many interesting features in ‘WonderShare Video Convert Ultimate’ like the ability to download videos from over 10000+ supported websites, burning videos, recording of online videos, playing all kinds of videos, and much more.
+So, we saw how we could convert FLV into Chromecast supported file formats, which will allow us to stream the converted FLV to Google Chromecast.
+There are also many interesting features in ‘WonderShare Video Convert Ultimate,’ as the ability to download videos from over 10000+ supported websites, burning videos, recording of online videos, playing all kinds of videos, and much more.

 There are mainly 3 ways you can stream supported videos to Google Chromecast, let’s take a look at these now.